Jérôme Duquesnoy the Younger: Abroad

-Jerôme travelled to join his older brother in Rome in 1621.
+Jérôme travelled to join his older brother in Rome in 1621.
 During Anthony van Dyck’s period of residence in Rome, the brothers became friends with him and van Dyck painted their portraits.
-Jerôme worked with his brother on the baldacchino for Saint Peter's in Rome as is testified by a payment in his own name for that work received in 1627.
+Jérôme worked with his brother on the baldacchino for Saint Peter's in Rome as is testified by a payment in his own name for that work received in 1627.
 There is no documentation on Jérôme's movements between 1627 and 1641.
 The assumption has been that the brothers had a falling out and split ways after which Jerôme went to work primarily in Spain, where he received court commissions, and Portugal.
 None of his works from that period have been traced.
 An alternative view of the lack of details on Jérôme's whereabouts and residence in Spain between 1627 and 1641 holds that Jérôme had in fact not left Rome for a long period of time but had been working inside the workshop of his brother in Rome assisting him with his various commissions.
 The trip to Spain would therefore have only been rather brief and occurred probably in the year 1640.
 When in 1641 Jérôme is documented as working in the workshop of the Flemish goldsmith Andreas Ghysels in Florence, he may have been doing so in the execution of designs of his brother.

 After a stay of nine months in Florence, Duquesnoy returned to Rome.
-When François left on a trip to France at the invitation of the French king to become the director of a yet to be established department of painting and sculpture called ‘Académie Royale de Peinture et de Sculpture’, Jerôme accompanied him.
+When François left on a trip to France at the invitation of the French king to become the director of a yet to be established department of painting and sculpture called ‘Académie Royale de Peinture et de Sculpture’, Jérôme accompanied him.
 During the trip François died on 12 July 1643 in Livorno of an illness from which he had already been suffering before he set out.

 Return to Flanders

-Instead of returning to Rome, Jerôme travelled on to his hometown Brussels where he soon received many commissions.
+Instead of returning to Rome, Jérôme travelled on to his hometown Brussels where he soon received many commissions.
 He claimed the chests with art designs and models that had belonged to his brother and that had been sent on to Brussels.